CPAN-Security/security.metacpan.org/docs/cna-faq.md

 Nothing is removed from CPAN unless it contains malware or violates copyright.

-Sometimes modules have open CVEs because the maintainers do not agree with the issue, or that issue is worth fixing, or because the software is abandoned.
+Sometimes modules have open CVEs because the maintainers do not agree with the issue, or that the issue is worth fixing, or because the software is abandoned.

 But having the module available means that someone else can take over maintenance or fork the module, or apply a patch to that version.

+MetaCPAN [displays security advisories](https://security.metacpan.org/2026/02/25/metacpan-displays-advisories) for modules with know vulnerabilities.

 #### A module has an unfixed CVE.
 Is it safe to use it?